Act sustainably: Use energy responsibly!

 Vice President, Administration and Financial Affairs; TU Darmstadt

 Saving energy is both: practicing climate protection and helping to ensure that the TU has more money for research, teaching and xchange.
 Thank you for taking part – even though it means a reduction in comfort!
+Together we will find solutions to save energy and at the same time maintain a pleasant working atmosphere.

 Dr. Martin Lommel, Kanzler der TU Darmstadt